ucan-wg/awake/README.md

 ### 1.5.1.1 ECDH Input

 The [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) secret MUST be generated using [NIST P-256 elliptic curve](https://neuromancer.sk/std/nist/P-256) curve (AKA `secp256r1`).
-Non-extractable P-256 keys SHOULD be used where available (e.g. via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey)).The sender MUST rotate their public key on every send.
+Non-extractable P-256 keys SHOULD be used where available (e.g. via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey)).
+The sender MUST rotate their public key on every send.
 This does mean that in the [message phase](#4-secure-session), multiple keys MAY be valid due to concurrency and out-of-order message delivery.

 #### 1.5.1.2 Secret Input